FlyGuy352/CrossChainNFTPaymaster/README.md

 The NFT contract on Hedera manages minting and ownership verification for cross-chain use.

 - **Stores Hedera Admin Address**
-> The admin address is the trusted signer authorized to mint NFTs and issue signatures proving legitimate ownership.
+> Tracks the public key whose corresponding private key is authorized to sign NFT mints.

 - **Verifies Hedera Admin Signature of Token ID and User Address**
 > When a user mints an NFT, the contract validates the admin's signature over the combination of the **Token ID** and **User Address**, ensuring each NFT is securely linked to the correct user.